yuliadm/mixComp/paper.md

 # Summary

-Mixture models [see @Teicher63; @LindsayI; @LindsayII; @Titterington; @McLachlan] allow for modeling heterogeneous data.
-The (unknown) distribution is assumed to result from mixing over some latent parameter that is viewed as a random variable drawn from some unknown mixing distribution.
-The number of mixture components could be known in advance, in which case the well-known expectation-maximization (EM) algorithm [@Dempster] can be used for finding the maximum likelihood estimates (MLE) of the unknown parameters.
+Mixture models [see @LindsayI; @LindsayII; @McLachlan; @Teicher63; @Titterington] are a popular statistical tool for modeling heterogeneous data.
+The number of mixture components could be known in advance, in which case they can be easily estimated ( e.g. the maximum likelihood estimates (MLE) of the unknown parameters can be estimated via the well-known expectation-maximization (EM) algorithm [@Dempster]).
 However, in many applications the number of components is unknown and has to be estimated from the data.

 **mixComp** provides three categories of methods for estimating the unknown complexity of a (univariate) finite mixture: